Day One: Tuesday 13th March 2018

 Sasha Cook, Head, Corporate Finance Solutions, South Africa, Standard Bank

 Sam Erwin, Managing Principal, Head: Global Finance, Barclays Africa Group

-Matthew Pirnie, Director Financial Institutions Ratings, S&P Global Ratings
+Moderated by: Matthew Pirnie, Director Financial Institutions Ratings, S&P Global Ratings

 - Which countries across Africa are multinationals looking to expand into?
 How are they looking to finance their expansion?

 - Why is now the right time for these companies to increase their operations across the continent?

 - Understanding finance requirements: How are multinationals funding project by project, country by country?

 Desnei Lead-Camp, Head: Acquisition, Investment and Financial Advisory, Engie

 Uyi Idahosa, Manager, Commercial Finance, Sub-Saharan Africa, GE/Baker Hughes

 Lynne Beachy-Head, Chief Executive Officer, Sub-Saharan Africa, The Training Room Online